delicruz/Tic-tac-toe/README.md

 1. git checkout -b featureName
 2. git commit -m "Add new featureName"
 3. git push --setup-upstream origin featureName
-4. Open a pull request
-Choose the base branch and the new branch of your feature Add title and description, submit the request
+4. Open a pull request.
+Choose the base branch and the new branch of your feature.
+Add title and description, submit the request